6.1. daslang-live — Live-Reload Application Host

 6. init() is called in the new context.

 Failed reload: The host reverts to the old context, pauses execution, and stores the compilation error.
-Retrieve it via GET /error or get_last_error().
+Retrieve it via GET /error, the last_error stdio command, or get_last_error().
 The next successful reload unpauses automatically.

 Runtime exception: The host pauses, clears the persistent store (potentially corrupted), and sets the error.